Joeyy16/Resume-Projects/README.md

 > If you like what you see and are interested in contacting me, you can reach out to me through LinkedIn @ https://www.linkedin.com/in/joseph-ledo-massey-aa7b1b127/

+> I've also included a certifications folder that's home to a variety of certications I have completed.

 | Topic | Description |
 | ----------- | ----------- |
 | Responsive Web Design | HTML & CSS |